jbatnozic/N.E.W.-40.000/Codices/Craftworlds.md

   be included in an army (so: no more than 1 Dire Avenger Exemplar, no more than 1 Swooping Hawks Exemplar, and so on).

   ### Iyanden:
-  - **\[Ability] Stoic Endurance:** Once per phase, you may re-roll an armour (but not a cover or invulnerable) saving throw made for a model in this unit.
+  - **\[Ability] Stoic Endurance:** Once per phase, you may re-roll a saving throw made for a model in this unit.
   In addition, if this unit has the CORE keyword, increase its Nerve characteristic by 1 (up to a maximum of 11).
   - **\[Stratagem] Ghost Batallion (1/2 CP):** Use this Stratagem before the battle, when you are mustering your army.
 Select one IYANDEN WRAITHGUARD or IYANDEN WRAITHBLADES unit from your army.
 That unit now takes up a Troop Battlefield Role slot, instead of Elite, and gains the **Objective Secured** special rule.
 If this unit contains 5 models or less, this Stratagem